Italy’s Fantastic 5: How to Spend 2 Days in the Seaside Towns of Cinque Terre

 It’s not especially easy to reach Cinque Terre.

-If you’re coming from the south (Florence or Rome), park in La Spezia and take the train from there.
+If you’re driving and coming from the south (Florence or Rome), park in La Spezia and take the train from there.
 From the north (Milan or Genoa), park in the seaside town of Levanto and take the train.

 Local trains cut through a series of tunnels along the coast and are definitely the best way to arrive and depart.